adw62/Ligand-Optimiser/README.md

 # Example usage

-Optimise atomic charges of a ligand and verify the ddG of this optisation with one full FEP calculation
+Optimise atomic charges of a ligand and verify the ddG of this optimisation with one full FEP calculation

     LigCharOpt --optimize='1' --charge_only='1' --yaml_path='./setup.yaml'